MarcialRosales/rabbitmq-ldap-integration/mgt-per-vhost-auth/README.md

 Proceed with the following sections to deploy ldap and RabbitMQ and get further information about their setup.

+## 0. Prerequisites

+This scenario has been prepared to be run in a unix-like environment and with docker installed.
+Also, copy the file `.ldaprc` found in the root of this repository to your `$HOME` folder.
+This is necessary when importing the ldap definitions to ldap.

 ## 1. Launch OpenLDAP

 To launch Openldap, run the following command from the root of this repository: